harvardinformatics/snpArcher/README.md

 #### 2b.)
 Parameterize algorithm to split up genome (most complicated bit, may need to simplify)
 `config.yaml` also contains two variables to define genomic intervals for parallel processing:

-1. minNmer: the minimum length of an Nmer used to define the beginning/end of an interval.
+1. `minNmer`: the minimum length of an Nmer used to define the beginning/end of an interval.
 Generally, smaller values (e.g. 200bp) will create many smaller intervals whereas larger ones (e.g. 2kb) will create fewer larger intervals.
 However,the number of intervals completely depends on the reference genome assembly and its distribution of Nmers.
 Values from 500bp to 2kb are a good place to start

-2. maxIntervalLen: the maximum length of a genomic interval allowed.
+2. `maxIntervalLen`: the maximum length of a genomic interval allowed.
 This value ensures that whatever minNmer value is specified above, intervals never exceed a certain value, as this can significantly slow down the workflow (taking weeks instead of days for GATK).
 The best value to choose for this may depend on how many samples you have, but values above 15Mb may be a good place to start.

+3. `maxBpPerList`: the maximum number of bp (summed length of intervals) allowed in a list file used by GATK4.
+I usually just set this to the same as `maxIntervalLen` above.

 If you specify a minNmer value that does not sufficiently break up the genome -- creating intervals larger than maxIntervalLen -- the workflow will halt and show you the maximum interval length it found for various Nmers in the genome.
 With these data you can adjust the parameters accordingly.